Nagorno-Karabakh conflict: Background

 Following the breakup of the Russian Empire, the Armenians of Nagorno-Karabakh formed an unrecognised polity known as the Karabakh Council in 1918.
 Due to Azerbaijani–British pressure, the Karabakh Council in August 1919 was forced to provisionally recognise the authority of Azerbaijan, pending the Paris Peace Conference's adjudication of the international borders of the republics within the South Caucasus.
 As the peace conference was inconclusive regarding Nagorno-Karabakh, the Azerbaijani governor-general Khosrov bey Sultanov, issued an ultimatum to the Armenians of Karabakh in early 1920, stipulating their acceptance of permanent inclusion into Azerbaijan.
 Leaders associated with the Republic of Mountainous Armenia and the Dashnak Party attempted to organize a rebellion against Azerbaijani rule, which failed and led to the massacre and displacement of Shusha's Armenian population.
 (Note: According to the Caucasian Calendar for 1917, in 1916 Shusha had an Armenian population of 23,396, forming 53.3% of the city's population.)
 By 1921, Soviet authorities were in control of Nagorno-Karabakh who decided on the formation of the Nagorno-Karabakh Autonomous Oblast (NKAO) within Soviet Azerbaijan.

 In 1964, the Armenians of Karabakh sent a letter to leader of the USSR, Nikita Khrushchev, complaining about Azerbaijan's economic management of the region.
 They also requested that the NKAO and adjacent regions where the Armenian population is approximately 90% be reincorporated into the Armenian SSR or integrated into the RSFSR.
 The Nagorno-Karabakh Armenian intellectuals who wrote to the Kremlin were imprisoned, put under surveillance, or forced to leave Nagorno-Karabakh.
-All had lost their jobs and were removed from the Communist Party.
+All lost their jobs and were removed from the Communist Party.

 I tried to change the demographics in Karabakh.
 We encouraged Azeris living in neighbouring regions to move to Karabakh instead of to Baku.
 I made efforts to ensure that there would be more Azerbaijanis and less Armenians living there.

 — —Heydar Aliyev in a 2002 interview.

+Throughout the Soviet period, Azerbaijani authorities implemented policies aimed at diluting the Armenian majority in Nagorno-Karabakh through various means, including border manipulations, encouraging the exodus of Armenians, and settling Azerbaijanis in the region.
+Census data from the Soviet period reflects these demographic shifts.
+Shusha—once a major center of Armenian cultural life—became overwhelmingly Azerbaijani.
+In the 1920s, Armenians constituted 94.4% of Nagorno-Karabagh’s population, with only 5.6% being Azerbaijani; by 1979, Armenians' share had fallen to 76%, while the share of Azerbaijanis had increased to 24%.